 - A small size whiteboard and an erasable marker

-- Paper with transparent sheet protector and an erasable marker
+- Paper with a transparent sheet protector and an erasable marker

-So, when you mark and move to another question and come back, you may not be able to continue the work from where you stopped; you have to start working from the beginning but in way it is good as you will have to take a fresh look at the problem.
-As a pacing advice, you have to do all the easy questions first and have to decide on questions which you want to do later.
+So, when you mark and move to another question and come back, you may not be able to continue the work from where you stopped; you have to start working from the beginning but in a way, it is good as you will have to take a fresh look at the problem.
+As for pacing advice, you have to do all the easy questions first and have to decide on questions that you want to do later.